OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

     // When the onClose function doesn't receive any arguments, simply close the modal using it's id. this._context.closeModal(id);

+    // When you wish to specify an action that triggered the closing action simply specify it as a string, adding it after the id. this._context.closeModal(id, result);

-    // When the onClose function receives arguments, add it after the id this._context.closeModal(id, args);
+    // When the onClose function receives arguments, add it after the result this._context.closeModal(id, result, args);
 ```

 ### Example of Modal parameters usage